-This two-year, part-time Masters program is currently being developed by experienced change experts for change agents, consultants, entrepreneurs, strategists, and innovators facing disruption (and is subject to validation).
-The aim is to specifically address the unique challenges within organizations operating in an increasingly volatile, uncertain, complex, and volatile (VUCA) environment, where standard approaches no longer work.
+This two-year, part-time Masters program is currently being developed by experienced change experts for business leaders, managers, change agents, consultants, entrepreneurs, strategists, and innovators facing disruption (and is subject to validation).
+The aim is to specifically address the unique challenges within organizations operating in an increasingly uncertain, complex, and fast-changing environment, where standard approaches no longer work.

-This innovative degree offers participants a blending learning experience, delivered using a mixture of face-to-face workshops, compulsory online workshops and seminars, and through virtual discussions with other students.
-A key part of the program is to learn through reflective practice and action inquiry.
+This innovative degree offers you a blended learning experience, delivered using a mixture of face-to-face workshops, compulsory online workshops and seminars, and through virtual discussions with other students.
+A key part of the program is to learn through reflective practice and inquiry.
 The highly participative nature of the workshops enables you to exchange your experiences with the group, allowing the immediate application of new approaches and methodologies to your practice.To find out more please contact us

 If you would like to be kept up to date about the program design and start dates, please register your interest here.
 We would be delighted to speak to you about the program in more detail and to discuss your requirements further.

 Next start date: March/April 2019, applications will open shortly

 Fee: £35,000 + VAT (this includes lunch, and excludes accommodation and dinner)

 Our practitioner faculty members bring a wealth of experience from both industry and academia, and are expert in supporting individuals as they challenge them to develop their skills and expertise.
 They bring real-world wisdom to help individuals step up a gear, make changes and achieve results.
 Rather than being remote specialists, they create an atmosphere of debate and dialogue, rather than teaching and telling.